 In 2003, Altius indirectly acquired a 7.5% interest in a 3% net smelter return royalty interest in Voisey's Bay nickel-copper-cobalt project.
-Altius has since increased its 7.5% interest to a 10% interest and therefore currently has an effective 0.3% net smelter return royalty.
+Altius has since increased its 7.5% interest to a 10% interest and currently has an effective 0.3% net smelter return royalty.
 The Voisey's Bay mine is operated by Vale.
+As described in the Legal Proceedings section, no royalty payments have been received from Voisey's Bay because of the operator's practice of deducting cost of capital and capital costs from the payable royalty, thereby reducing the royalty payment to zero.
+A court trial date has been set for September 2018.